-Question: I received a Form 1099-G for my state tax refund regarding a payment I received during the year.
+I received a Form 1099-G reporting the state tax refund I received during the year.
 Do I have to include this as income on my federal tax return?

-Whether or not you have to report your state income tax refund on your federal income tax return depends on if you itemized your deductions using Schedule A (Form 1040)) for the tax that was later refunded.
+Whether or not your state income tax refund is taxable on your federal income tax return depends on whether you took an itemized deduction (Schedule A (Form 1040)) for the tax that was later refunded.